Fern Hollow

 Fern Hollow Animal Stories is a series of over sixteen books written and illustrated by British author John Patience.

 About

 The series of books revolve around a village populated by animal characters in what appears to be an early 20th century setting.
 These stories, illustrated in a traditional natural and interesting style, have remained very popular among children and even adults, since they first appeared and there are more than 16 titles in the series.

+Characters

+(Please note: the list of character names below was added by public participation and not by the author, John Patience.
+He created forenames for the child characters in Fern Hollow but not for (most of) the adult characters, naming them simply Mr and Mrs, Dr, Parson, etc..
+The majority of forenames for the adults below have been created/added by other people.)